 With nearly three decades of existence, goeasy has built a wide portfolio of financial products and services including unsecured and secured installment loans.
 Its easyhome and easyfinancial divisions act as seamless platforms for customers offering an omnichannel model.
 These credit models are built using machine learning and advanced analytical tools.

-2019 marked the 18th consecutive year of revenue growth for goeasy.
-The company has a good track record of increasing its revenue in the last two decades and sports a revenue CAGR of 13%.
+goeasy has a good track record of increasing its revenue in the last two decades and sports a revenue CAGR of 13%.
 Its interest rates start at 19.99%, with repayment terms of 9 to 60 months for unsecured loans and up to 10 years for secured loans for easyfinancial loans.
+It has a wide range of financial products both under development and potential products such as credit monitoring, loan protection insurance, auto loans, line of credit, etc.

 goeasy caters to a large base of 9.4 million non-prime Canadians who are unable to access credit from banks and other traditional financial institutions.
-The company’s loan portfolio stood at $1.1 billion at the end of FY 2019, increasing by 33% from 2018.
+The company’s loan portfolio has grown at an impressive rate of 34% CAGR in the last five years.
 The credit losses that goeasy incurs are reflective of the higher rate of interest it charges.
-In 2019, it experienced an annual net charge-off rate of 13.3%, measured on the outstanding loan balance at the end of each month.
+It has an annual net charge-off rate of 10%-15%, since 2012.

 With an aim to reduce the cost of borrowing for customers, increasing the average loan size, and extending customer tenure, goeasy has become a preferred choice for non-prime borrowers.

-The company continues to invest in expanding its financial services product range, broadening its channels of distribution, and expanding the geographies. goeasy has successfully doubled its loan book to $75 million (~7% of total portfolio) in Quebec in the last year.
-The state offers significant growth opportunities for goeasy, with 22% of the Canadian population living here.
+The company continues to invest in expanding its financial services product range, broadening its channels of distribution, and expanding across geographies. goeasy has been successfully increasing its loan book in Quebec which offers significant growth opportunities with 22% of the Canadian population living here.

 Fairstone, formerly CitiFinancial Canada, is goeasy’s largest competitor.
 The company also faces competition from numerous pure-play online lenders and large payday loan chains including MoneyMart and CashMoney.